cysouw/diathesis/text/c04_reflexive.md

 ## Introduction

 When using the grammatical term ~~reflexive~~ a distinction has to be made between 'self-inflicting' ~~reflexive reference~~ and the ~~reflexive pronoun~~.
 The reflexive pronoun is easily identified in the third person as *sich*.
 One of the uses of this reflexive pronoun is to indicate reflexive reference, i.e. to mark the identity of two different roles of the verb.
-For example, the verb *waschen* 'to wash' has two roles, the 'washer' and the 'washee' [@Next a].
-Crucially, with 'self-inflicting' reflexive reference using *sich* [@Next b] these two different roles are still expressed in the sentence.
-The reflexive pronoun in [@Next b] only indicates that the two roles are performed by the same participant, opposing it to [@Next a] in which the two roles are performed by different participants.
-With the reflexive pronoun in [@Next b], both roles are still explicitly marked, so there is no reduction of the valency and there is no grammatical remapping of roles, and thus there is no diathesis.^[From a typological perspective, there is arguably a difference in this respect between languages with a reflexive pronoun strategy, like German, and languages that use a verbal derivation technique for marking 'self-inflicting' reflexive reference [@dixon2014: 172ff.].
+For example, the verb *waschen* 'to wash' has two roles, the 'washer' and the 'washee' [@next a].
+Crucially, with 'self-inflicting' reflexive reference using *sich* [@next b] these two different roles are still expressed in the sentence.
+The reflexive pronoun in [@next b] only indicates that the two roles are performed by the same participant, opposing it to [@next a] in which the two roles are performed by different participants.
+With the reflexive pronoun in [@next b], both roles are still explicitly marked, so there is no reduction of the valency and there is no grammatical remapping of roles, and thus there is no diathesis.^[From a typological perspective, there is arguably a difference in this respect between languages with a reflexive pronoun strategy, like German, and languages that use a verbal derivation technique for marking 'self-inflicting' reflexive reference [@dixon2014: 172ff.].
 For languages with verbal derivation the verb is being marked as 'self-inflicting' and one role is completely dropped.
 It is probably preferable to analyse verbal 'self-inflicting' reflexive reference in such languages as a kind of diathesis.]

 :::ex
 a.
 Er wäscht ihn.
 b.
 Er wäscht sich.
 :::

-Although German does not show diathesis for 'self-inflicting' reflexive reference, the reflexive pronoun is used in many different diatheses in German, for example anticausative [@Next a], see [@sec:reflexive-anticausative] or antipassive [@Next b], see [@sec:reflexive-accusative-antipassive].
+Although German does not show diathesis for 'self-inflicting' reflexive reference, the reflexive pronoun is used in many different diatheses in German, for example anticausative [@next a], see [@sec:reflexive-anticausative] or antipassive [@next b], see [@sec:reflexive-accusative-antipassive].
 In these examples, the reflexive pronoun *sich* is not filling any role, but is marking a valency alternation.
 There is a long tradition to call such constructions ~~middle~~.
 However, there turn out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in separating and naming them here in this chapter [see also @kunze1997].

 :::ex
 a.
 Ich schließe den Schrank.
 Der Schrank schließt sich.
 b.
 Ich beklage den Lärm.
 Ich beklage mich über den Lärm.
 :::

 There are also various verbs for which any reflexive alternation is lost and only the option with a reflexive pronoun is retained.
-Such 'obligatorily reflexive' verbs are not very common, but clearly attested, e.g. *sich verspäten* 'to be late' and *sich aneignen* 'to appropriate' [@Next], see [@sec:reflexive-deponent].
+Such 'obligatorily reflexive' verbs are not very common, but clearly attested, e.g. *sich verspäten* 'to be late' and *sich aneignen* 'to appropriate' [@next], see [@sec:reflexive-deponent].

 :::ex
 a.
 Die S-Bahn hat sich wieder einmal verspätet.
 b.
 Ich habe mir eine neue Sprache angeeignet.
 :::

 In this chapter those diatheses are discussed that only differ as to the addition of a reflexive pronoun.
 There are many more diatheses involving reflexive pronouns that will be discussed in subsequent chapters.
 In those diatheses there is more than one morphosyntactic change.
-For example, with some verbs the addition of a preverb also induces the addition of a reflexive pronouns [@Next a], see e.g. [@sec:preverb-reflexive-intransitive-antiresultative].
-There is also the famous German anticausative diatheses that combines a reflexive pronoun with a manner adverbial [@Next b], see [@sec:adverbial-reflexive-transitive-anticausative].
-Also widely discussed in German grammar is the combination of a reflexive pronouns with the light verb *lassen* [@Next c], see [@sec:infinitive-lassen-reflexive-anticausative].
-Less widely discussed are diatheses that combine a reflexive pronouns with light verbs like *fühlen* or *geben* [@Next d], see e.g. [@sec:participle-geben-reflexive-anticausative].
+For example, with some verbs the addition of a preverb also induces the addition of a reflexive pronouns [@next a], see e.g. [@sec:preverb-reflexive-intransitive-antiresultative].
+There is also the famous German anticausative diatheses that combines a reflexive pronoun with a manner adverbial [@next b], see [@sec:adverbial-reflexive-transitive-anticausative].
+Also widely discussed in German grammar is the combination of a reflexive pronouns with the light verb *lassen* [@next c], see [@sec:infinitive-lassen-reflexive-anticausative].
+Less widely discussed are diatheses that combine a reflexive pronouns with light verbs like *fühlen* or *geben* [@next d], see e.g. [@sec:participle-geben-reflexive-anticausative].

 :::ex
 a.
 Der Hund ist nach Hause gelaufen.
 Der Hund hat sich im Wald verlaufen.